Why You Should Be Taking Candid Photos

 I recommend an ISO of about 400 and you can widen the aperture as much as you want.
 This gives your photos a nice, shallow depth of field, meaning the focus will be on the subject rather than its surroundings.

 If you want to get good photos, especially when it comes to shooting candid photos, you have to actually take your camera out of the house.
 You’ll start to feel more comfortable with it; taking photos of strangers will become second nature rather than something you fear.

 When I first started carrying my camera everywhere, I ended up with a lot of photos at the pub but my photography improved dramatically.

 Patience is an intrinsic factor in taking a good photo; wait for that perfect smile, or for your subject to turn to you.

 In the photo below, I was working on a corporate job and had my camera on the man on the right for about 10 seconds while he was looking away.
 As soon as he turned his head, I snapped the shot, resulting in one of my best photos of the weekend.

 If you’ve got one, telephoto lenses are a great way to go unnoticed.
 You can stand really far away and still capture a subject as though you were up close.
 Telephoto lenses also force the perspective onto your subject, making it less about the scene and more about the person, hence they’re often used for portraits.

 5 – Add Context

-I like to position my subjects to the left of right of the frame to show some of where they are or what they’re doing.
-Another great way to add context is to shoot through the environment that they’re in, like trees or people.
+I like to position my subjects to the left or right of the frame to show some of where they are or what they’re doing.
+Another great way to add context is to shoot through the environment they’re in, like trees or people.

 6 – Shoot from the Hip